4km3/hms/docs/day1/CI/slides/CI.md

 ## Exercise 1

-- Automate the integration of the code generated in the previous exercise
+- Automate the integration of the code available in your repo inside docs/day1/CI/code/
 - For that purpose, we will use Jenkins as our CI tool deployed inside your Rancher
 - This Jenkins instance will check over your GitHub repo and then run the tests included in the code
 - After the tests have been run it will show the tests tendency graphs and provide the resulting artifacts